Sunday, December 10, 2023

 He told the crowd to sit down on the ground.
 When he had taken the seven loaves and given thanks, he broke them and gave them to his disciples to distribute to the people, and they did so.
 They had a few small fish as well; he gave thanks for them also and told the disciples to distribute them.
 The people ate and were satisfied.
 Afterward the disciples picked up seven basketfuls of broken pieces that were left over.
 About four thousand were present.
 After he had sent them away, 10 he got into the boat with his disciples and went to the region of Dalmanutha.
 [A suburb of Magdala?]

 11 The Pharisees came and began to question Jesus.
 To test him, they asked him for a sign from heaven.
-[A disciple could have reported the feeding of the crowd as a sign.
+[A disciple could have responded that the feeding of the crowd was a sign, which suggests to me that in reality Jesus inspired people who had food to share it, and everyone got their fill with leftovers.
 Also, Mark could not judge the Pharisees; I speculate they sincerely wanted to know Jesus’ opinion to consider for improving the Torah.]
 12 He sighed deeply and said, “Why does this generation ask for a sign?
 Truly I tell you, no sign will be given to it.”
 [Jesus could have responded, I just fed 4000; is that a sign, rather than “no sign will be given”.
 I doubt Mark’s report, because I consider Jesus reliable.]
 13 Then he left them, got back into the boat and crossed to the other side.
 [If this is west to east across the Sea of Galilee, it’s a trip.]

 14 The disciples had forgotten to bring bread, except for one loaf they had with them in the boat.
 15 “Be careful,” Jesus warned them.
 “Watch out for the yeast [leaven, rising, lightener, light -- a metaphor for either enlightenment or lies] of the Pharisees and that of Herod [church and state].”